-People often question me about raising 3 kids and think parenting multiples is the hardest obstacle in life.
-The truth is, becoming a mom of three has taught me numerous things about living.
+People often question me about raising 3 kids and think parenting multiple children is one of the hardest obstacles in life.
+Learn how becoming a mom of three has taught me numerous things about living.

 Finding time for myself is a lot easier when the kids entertain each other.
 This is just one of the positive benefits of having three kids.

 My husband and I often joke about how different things were for our first kid.
-The time we had for each other started to shift after the second and third child.
+The time we had for each other started to shift after the second and third children.

 Raising 3 kids wasn’t easy in the beginning.
 With time, I developed different methods to help me cope with being a working mom of three kids.